rparkins999/CalendarTrigger/README.md

 If Android will still not install a new version even after uninstalling the old one, this may be because the old `.apk` file is still present, which confuses the installer.
 Finding the old `.apk` file and deleting it should help.

-In order save the applications's data, CalendarTrigger now allows you to save its settings to a (fixed) file or to replace the current settings by those from the file: there are buttons to do these actions in the Debugging screen.
+In order keep the its data, CalendarTrigger now allows you to save its settings to a (fixed) file or to replace the current settings by those from the file: there are buttons to do these actions in the Debugging screen.
 This can be used to save the settings before uninstalling, or to transfer your settings to a different device.

 ## Permissions
 CalendarTrigger uses the following permissions:-